 - muscle pain

 These side effects may be much worse after the second dose.
 And according to a PaleoMom podcast, side effects from the vaxx may be predictive of how sick you would have been with Covid. (source, podcast # 455).
 Completely anecdotally, I began hearing the side effects from Moderna were much worse than Pfizer, so I did a little digging and discovered the Moderna dose is about three times bigger than the Pfizer dose!
-Yet they both have similar effectiveness at about 95% efficacy.
-Maybe Moderna needs to tone it down a bit.
+Yet they both have similar effectiveness at about 95% efficacy (edit, months later: we keep getting conflicting info on which is more efficacious, but both prevent serious illness and death in most cases).

 The J&J vaxx was paused after it began triggering a rare but serious side effect — the development of diffuse blood clots, even though the few individuals who developed the condition had low platelet levels.
 While this is a sign that our vaccine reporting system (VAERS) is working and action was taken right away, three people died and 15 were diagnosed with the issue.
 The vaccine has since been cleared for use again.